-126 The synonymy proposed by Fürsich and Bromley (1985) has been questioned by Vyalov 127 (1989) and Schweigert (1998) who continued considering Haentzschelinia as a valid name different 128 from Dactyloidites based on the morphological differences.
-Additionally, Brooksella has been 129 reinterpreted as a pseudofossil by Runnegar and Fedonkin (1992) and recently by Nolan et al. 130 (2023).
-Despite this, the denomination Dactyloidites ottoi has been, and still is, widely used in 131 literature.
-In recent years, Wilmsen and Niebuhr (2014) supported the reassignment of 132 Haentzschelinia to Dactyloidites, after a re-description of the type material of Spongia ottoi and new 133 Cretaceous material from Germany since, for them, the arguments against this synonymization are 134 unfounded from an ichnotaxonomic viewpoint.
-Later, Belaústegui et al. (2015) listed in more detail 135 the arguments against the synonymy, whose criteria we will adopt in this work.
-Some author, like Seilacher (2007), Buatois et al. (2016), and Muñoz et al. (2019), also followed the restitution of the 136 137 ichnogenus Haentzschelinia.
-Based on this change, Dactyloidites is a name reserved for more simple 138 radial structures common in early Paleozoic deposits (Jensen et al. 2013, Belaústegui et al. 2015).
+The synonymy proposed by Fürsich and Bromley (1985) was questioned by Vyalov (1989) and Schweigert (1998), who continued to regard Haentzschelinia as a valid name different from Dactyloidites based on the morphological differences.
+Additionally, Brooksella was reinterpreted as a pseudofossil by Runnegar and Fedonkin (1992) and recently by Nolan et al. (2023).
+Despite this, the denomination Dactyloidites ottoi has been, and still is, widely used in literature.
+In recent years, Wilmsen and Niebuhr (2014) supported the reassignment of Haentzschelinia to Dactyloidites, after a re-description of the type material of Spongia ottoi and new Cretaceous material from Germany since, for them, the arguments against this synonymisation are unfounded from an ichnotaxonomic viewpoint.
+Later, Belaústegui et al. (2015) listed in more detail the arguments against the synonymy, whose criteria we will adopt in this work.
+Some authors, like Seilacher (2007), Buatois et al. (2016), and Muñoz et al. (2019), also followed the restitution of the ichnogenus Haentzschelinia.
+Based on this change, Dactyloidites is a name reserved for more simple radial structures common in early Paleozoic deposits (Jensen et al. 2013, Belaústegui et al. 2015).

 Previous works carried out in different deposits of the Lajas Formation mentioned this trace fossil as Dactyloidites isp.
 (McIlroy et al. 2005, Canale et al. 2015) or as Dactyloidites ottoi (Gugliotta et al. 2015).
-However, it is important to highlight that the name Haentzschelinia had already been used by Canale et al. (2016, 2020) and Arregui and Rodríguez (2022) during their studies of trace fossils in outcrop and subsurface.
-In this work, the material from the Lajas Formation is here treated as Haentzschelinia.
-Furthermore, all the post-Paleozoic mentions to Dactyloidites ottoi will be considered as Hantzchelinia ottoi.
+However, it is important to highlight that the name Haentzschelinia had already been used by Canale et al. (2016, 2020) and Arregui and Rodríguez (2022) during their studies of trace fossils from outcrop and subsurface.
+The material from the Lajas Formation is here treated as Haentzschelinia.
+Furthermore, all the post-Paleozoic mentions to Dactyloidites ottoi will be regarded as Hantzchelinia ottoi.

-147 MATERIALS AND METHODS
+MATERIALS AND METHODS